Frequently Asked Questions

 Is it possible to make a solution for NES / is that something you might do in the future?

-We don't have any plans to tackle the NES.
-There is an upgrade available that we recommend by Tim Worthington.
+We don't have any plans to tackle the NES, since the required signals are not native to the console.
+There is an upgrade available by Tim Worthington which can overcome this.
 This does require the console to be modified.
+Although not officially supported and guaranteed to work with the SNES YPbPr cable, people have had success with using the two together.

 What product do you recommend that does X, Y and Z?